WLTL: WLTL Background

 During its early years, WLTL was entirely student run with only minimal faculty supervision.
 The station operated with limited broadcast hours, initially from 3pm to 6pm Monday to Thursday, and 3pm to 9pm on Friday and Saturday, later expanding to Noon to 7 Monday - Thursday, and Noon to 10pm Friday and Saturday.
 Early programming consisted of short student-produced recorded educational programs, educational programming supplied by several college stations, and student DJ programs featuring popular music.
 Student DJ programs dominated the evening and weekend hours, and many students strived to emulate local professional broadcasters both in style and content.
 There were even student-produced radio dramas featuring original scripts and sound effects.
 To commemorate the 80th Anniversary of Lyons Township High School in 1968, the student staff of WLTL produced a commemorative record presenting audio highlights of key events at the school.
-The record was a 33 rpm 10" disc titled "We Are L.T.", and was sold to students, alumni and faculty.
+The record was a 33 rpm 10-inch disc titled "We Are L.T.", and was sold to students, alumni and faculty.

 With encouragement from the staff at commercial station WTAQ La Grange (who also donated some older remote broadcast equipment), the station became involved with high-school sports broadcasting, and covered LTHS's winning of the Illinois State High School Basketball Championship in 1970, broadcasting live from Champaign, IL.
 Other early innovations included developing relationships with other area high school radio stations, who would on occasion exchange DJs to share in each other's radio experience.
 A relationship was also formed with WIND Chicago (Group W, Westinghouse Broadcasting) in order to supply news content to WLTL.

 WLTL is licensed to the board of trustees-School District 204 and is operated by students of LTHS under the supervision of faculty advisers.